 Cisco is the market leader in supplying solutions required to support the new model of unified communications (UC).
 Cisco's UC architecture enhances the efficiency of information systems by cutting operating costs; combining multiple collaboration features with popular software applications to increase worker output; supporting teamwork among employees, associates, and suppliers to save time and improve business outcomes; and simplifying the administration of your converged voice and data infrastructure.

 Cisco's UC technology address these important product categories:,

-Progent offers the remote or on-premises consulting services of a certified CCIE expert who can assist businesses of any size to design, install, administer, migrate, optimize, relocate, and repair Cisco UC products so you can realize the greatest competitive advantage of your UC investment.
-Progent can provide expert consulting for every facet of Cisco's UC solutions including call processing and control tools, IP phones and softphones, and teleconferencing software.
-Progent in addition provides consulting and troubleshooting services for Cisco's realtime media-optimized network infrastructure products including ISR routers, Catalyst switches, ASA firewalls, and voice gateways.
+Progent can provide the online or onsite consulting services of a certified CCIE specialist who can assist businesses of all sizes to plan, deploy, administer, migrate, optimize, move, and repair Cisco UC products so you can maximize the strategic value of your communications system.
+Progent can provide world-class support for every element of Cisco's UC solutions including call processing and control software, VoIP and softphones, and teleconferencing software.
+Progent in addition provides consulting and troubleshooting services for Cisco's rich media-optimized infrastructure including ISR routers, Catalyst and Nexus switches, ASA firewalls, and voice gateways.